Gumbo, Shreveport-Style

 Preparation

-Heat a high-sided Dutch oven over medium-high and add andouille sausage.
-Cook the sausage until it is browned all over and the fat has released, about 5 minutes.
-Remove sausage from the pan and set aside.
+Heat a large, high-sided Dutch oven over medium-high heat.
+Add the andouille sausage and cook until browned all over and the fat has rendered, about 5 minutes.
+Remove with a slotted spoon and set aside.

-Add neutral oil to the pot and add chicken.
-Cook, stirring often, until the chicken is browned all over, about 5-10 minutes depending on the size of the chunks.
-Using a slotted spoon, transfer the chicken to the plate of sausage.
+Add the neutral oil to the pot and add the chicken.
+Cook, stirring often, until browned all over, about 5–10 minutes depending on the size of the chunks.
+Using a slotted spoon, transfer the chicken to the plate with the sausage.

 Reduce the heat to medium.
 Scrape up any browned bits from the bottom of the pot with a wooden spoon.
-Add 4 tablespoons of unsalted butter and 1/2 cup of all-purpose flour.
-Cook, stirring constantly and scraping the bottom of the pot with the wooden spoon, until the roux resembles the color and texture of melted milk chocolate, 10 to 20 minutes.
+Add the butter and flour.
+Cook, stirring constantly and scraping the bottom and sides of the pot, until the roux is the color of melted milk chocolate, 10–20 minutes.
+If you see or smell any black specks, the roux has burned — discard it and start over.

-Increase the heat to medium-high and add bell pepper, onion, and celery.
-Stir to coat in the roux.
-Cook, stirring frequently, until the onions are translucent, about 10 minutes.
-Add the garlic and aokra, and return the sausage, chicken, and any accumulated juices to the pot.
-Cook, stirring frequently, until the garlic is fragrant, 2 to 3 minutes.
+Increase the heat to medium-high and add the bell pepper, onion, and celery.
+Stir to coat in the roux and cook, stirring frequently, until the onions are translucent, about 10 minutes.
+Add the garlic and okra, and return the sausage, chicken, and any accumulated juices to the pot.
+Add 2–3 tablespoons of the Cajun seasoning and cook, stirring frequently, until the garlic is fragrant, 2–3 minutes.

-Add 4 cups of stock.
+Pour in the stock.
 Increase the heat to high and bring to a boil.
-Reduce the heat to medium-low and simmer uncovered until the gumbo is thickened slightly and the flavors have melded, 35 to 45 minutes.
-Meanwhile, thinly slice 1/2 of a bunch of scallions and cook the white rice for serving.
+Reduce the heat to medium-low and simmer uncovered, stirring occasionally, until the gumbo has thickened slightly and the flavors have melded, 35–45 minutes.
+Meanwhile, cook the white rice and roughly chop the parsley.
+Taste and adjust seasoning.
+Remove the bay leaves and fresh thyme sprigs before serving.

 Comments